bjohnnyd/rustynuc/README.md

 ### Output

-The default output (if not `--bcf/-b` is provided) is a BED file with the following info:
+The default output (if no `--bcf/-b` is provided) is a BED file with the following info:

 ```
 1. Chromosome